How tall will I be?

 We can only speak to national average heights here in North America, whereby a 12-year-old girl would be between 137 cm to 162 cm tall (4-1/2 to 5-1/3 feet).
 A 12-year-old boy should be between 137 cm to 160 cm tall (4-1/2 to 5-1/4 feet).

 Can I still grow after puberty?

-We can’t define a “normal” amount of growth, however most kids, on average, will grow about about 5 cm (or 2 inches) from the age of three until they start puberty.
-Puberty is a growth stage in which a child’s body goes through significant changes and one of the features of puberty in most children is a measurable growth spurt.
+We can’t define a “normal” amount of growth; however, most kids, on average, will grow about 5 cm (or 2 inches) from the age of three until they start puberty.
+Puberty is a growth stage in which a child’s body goes through significant changes, and one of the features of puberty in most children is a measurable growth spurt.